WKRR: History

-In November 1948, WGWR-FM signed on as the sister station to AM 1260 WGWR.
+In November 1948, WGWR-FM signed on as the sister station to WGWR (1260 AM).
 At first, WGWR-FM simulcast WGWR.
 From the late 1960s until 1984, the station played country music with the WCSE call sign.
 On April 4, 1984, the call sign was changed to WRLT.
 It played a "light" soft adult contemporary format.

 The station's call sign was changed to WKRR on October 11, 1985.
 FM pioneer James Dick bought the station and made his son, Allen, station manager.
 Under Allen's watch, it became one of the highest-rated stations in the Triad.
 Allen took over the company after his father retired in 1992.
-Originally album oriented rock (AOR) formatted, WKRR evolved to classic rock in the early 1990s.
+Though WSEZ was already playing album oriented rock (AOR) when Rock 92 started, that station did not last.
+WKRR evolved to classic rock in the early 1990s, changing its name to Classic Rock 92 when other rock stations began competing.

 Dick Broadcasting sold off almost all of its stations to Cumulus Media in 2000, but retained WKRR and WKZL.
-However, years later, the licensee name still reads "Dick Broadcasting Company of Tennessee."
+However, years later, the licensee name still reads "Dick Broadcasting Company of Tennessee".

 Personalities

 WKRR aired the syndicated John Boy and Billy morning show for three years, ending January 1, 1999.
 John Boy and Billy are syndicated from WRFX in Charlotte, North Carolina.

 The station is home to the 2 Guys Named Chris Show, which airs every morning and evening on weekdays.
-The show is currently hosted by Chris Kelly, Chris Demm, "Biggie", and Dave Aiken.
+The show is currently hosted by Chris Kelly, Chris Demm, and Josh "Biggie" Ellinger, with occasional appearances by B.B.
+Shea and Rachel Craddock.
 2 Guys Named Chris is one of the most popular radio programs in central North Carolina.

+Dave Aiken was fired on July 31, 2024, as a part of significant layoffs that occurred throughout Dick Broadcasting stations in the Mid-Atlantic.

 WKRR is the Triad's affiliate for the Carolina Panthers Radio Network.